EasterWorks/Cergs-Stealthchanger/README.md

 If you have any questions about necessary plugins or part designs, please reach out to the original creators (whom will be listed and credited when their content is used).

+### Updates:

+12/13/2024:
+-Added my initial configs assortment.
+Some are incomplete.